opendcs/opendcs/docs/source/start-software.rst

 **Computations**

-This is the GUI to 1) access, edit, or add new algorithms; 2) set up computations for time series in the database and; 3) set up Processes.
+This is the GUI to

+#.
+Access, edit, or add new algorithms;
+#.
+Set up computations for time series in the database and;
+#.
+Set up Processes.

 **Test Computations**